Henbit Control

 What is Henbit?

 • Henbit is a common annual weed that sprouts in the fall and sets seed in the spring.
-This weed can be challenging to remove from your lawn and without intervention can overtake your turf.
+It can be challenging to remove from your lawn and, without intervention, can overtake your turf.

 How To Get Rid of Henbit on Your Lawn

-• Our top recommendation for treating henbit is the use of a pre-emergent herbicide like MSM Turf or Fahrenheit.
-This product is non-selective and will not harm the desired grasses, only the henbit.
+• Our top recommendation for treating henbit is using a post-emergent herbicide like MSM Turf or Fahrenheit.

 Preventing Henbit Reinvasion

-• A pre-emergent herbicide like nitrophos barricade can be applied to your lawn in the early fall before the henbit has sprouted to prevent its seeds from growing.
+• A pre-emergent herbicide like Barricade can be applied to your lawn in the early fall before the henbit has sprouted to prevent its seeds from growing.

-• You should also mow and fertilize on a routine basis to encourage a thick lawn that will make it hard for weeds like henbit to reestablish.
+• You should also mow and fertilize regularly to encourage a thick lawn that will make it hard for weeds like henbit to reestablish.

 Questions and Answers